dmargala/mpi-playground/README.md

 0: (2) total = 435
 ```

-In the mpi version, each rank is computing a subtotal and those are combined into a single total which is reported by rank 0.
+In the mpi version, each rank is computes an independent subtotal and which are then combined into a single total by rank 0.

-We can force an error to occur while generating data during the second iteration using the `--trigger-one` option.
+The `--trigger-one` option forces an error on rank 0 while generating the data during the second iteration.
 In the non-mpi version, the error is caught and the process skips to the next iteration:

 ```
 > python ex1-unsafe.py --trigger-one